KyoRyoung/PE2final/README.md

 2019080973 이동현
 2020027192 김교령

-## project 설명
+## project
-- dat: data
+- dat: a folder contains XML data
-- doc:
-- ppt:
+- doc: a folder contains documentation- Jupyter notebook file describing data analysis results and powerpoint file for presentation
-- res:
+- res: a folder contains result figures and csv files
-- src:
+- src: a folder contains codes of the software
-- .gitignore:
+- .gitignore: : data is confidential so it should not be uploaded and published.
-- README.md:
+- README.md: brief introduction of this software repository
-- run.py:
-(structure pic?)
+- run.py: execution python file of this software (structure pic?)

 ## code